1/2 Day Workshop Session Fee - $90; Full Day - $180; Newcomers - $120. Early Bird Deadline October 28th.

 Preparing for Accreditation: IR Roles and Responsibilities

-The presenters, an evaluator from Middle States and an evaluator from NEASC, will conduct a workshop on preparing for accreditation.
+The presenter, an evaluator from Middle States, will conduct a workshop on preparing for accreditation.
 This session will provide an overview of the accreditation process and will focus on the 5th year report and the self-study with a special emphasis on expectations around assessment issues.
 This workshop will not cover standards for technical or career colleges.
 Appropriate for Newcomers.

 The intended audience for this workshop are those who will be submitting their 5 year reports or preparing for their accreditation visits.